ryjcm1/rrcc2021/FEATURES.md

 *  new orders can be made in the unassigned order container
 *  all new orders are unassigned
-*  new orders can only be made when decription, revenue, and cost input fields are filled in
+*  new orders can only be made when the description, revenue, and cost input fields are filled in
-*  adding new driver prompts a modal form using vue teleport✨
+*  adding new drivers prompts a modal form using vue teleport✨
 *  new drivers can only be created when both the name and license input fields are filled

 <img src="./src/assets/add-driver-ui.png/" width="45%" title="hover text">